DrThomasAger/smile/README.md

 **Just copy and paste the quick start example into one of the chats above, or check [here](#portability-and-compatibility) for alternative options.**

-# Prompt Engineering With A (: Smile

-In ***(: Smile*** we define structure using brackets mixed with natural text.
-This is operational syntax which can be used in any text prompt to an LLM.

-We also define standard protocols for prompt engineering and provide them as maintainable, composable "skills".

-The end game is a drag and drop approach, with clearly defined operating conditions, parameters, variables, and a standardized and consistent methodology for forming these cognitive building blocks can be stacked together so that they can generalizs to unseen data and perform on our metrics consistently.

-The first step is discovering the fundamental replicable and consistent prompt engineering strategies effective prompt engineers use every time they need to increase instruction following.

 ## Name Tags